awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 1. \(Optional\) For **Description**, update the description for this instance profile\.

-1. \(Optional\) For **Tags**, add one or more tag\-key value pairs to organize, track, or control access for this role, and then choose **Create role**\.
-The system returns you to the **Roles** page\.
+1. \(Optional\) For **Tags**, add one or more tag\-key value pairs to organize, track, or control access for this role\.

 1. Choose **Create role**\.
 The system returns you to the **Roles** page\.

 ## Create an IAM service role \(command line\)<a name="sysman-service-role-cli"></a>

 Use the following procedure to create a service role for hybrid activation\.
-Please note that this procedure uses the **AmazonSSMManagedInstanceCore** policy Systems Manager core functionality\.
+This procedure uses the `AmazonSSMManagedInstanceCore` policy Systems Manager core functionality\.
 Depending on your use case, you might need to add additional policies to your service role for your on\-premises machines to be able to access other capabilities or AWS services\.

 **S3 bucket policy requirement**
 If either of the following cases are true, you must create a custom IAM permission policy for Amazon Simple Storage Service \(Amazon S3\) buckets before completing this procedure:
-+ **Case 1**: You're using a VPC endpoint to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink\.
++ **Case 1** – You're using a VPC endpoint to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink\.
-+ **Case 2**: You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations, such as for storing output for Run Command commands or Session Manager sessions to an Amazon S3 bucket\.
++ **Case 2** – You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations, such as for storing output for Run Command commands or Session Manager sessions to an Amazon S3 bucket\.
 Before proceeding, follow the steps in [Create a custom S3 bucket policy for an instance profile](setup-instance-profile.md#instance-profile-custom-s3-policy)\.
 The information about S3 bucket policies in that topic also applies to your service role\.

 ------
 #### [ AWS CLI ]